gzardini/course-CRA/modules/localization/docs/02-docs/00_docs.md

 ### Role of the node

 The line detector node is responsible for detecting lines in the field of view of the Duckiebot.
-As the color of the lines provide localization information, we are also interested in clustering them into three different colors: red, white and yellow.
+As the color of the lines provides localization information, we are also interested in clustering them into three different colors: red, white and yellow.

 ### ROS interfacing of the node